-Note: This is the second post in our Starting Your College Search series.
+Note: This is the first post in our Starting Your College Search series.
 Read Part 2: Do A Critical Review of Your 5 Key Application Components and Part 3: Plan Your Standardized Testing and College Visits.

 In my years as a school counselor, I witnessed a lot of problems that could have been avoided through purposeful and open communication between parents and students.
 Communication doesn’t always come easily in the teen years.
 But don’t let that discourage you.
 Give it a shot!
 It’s worth the work breaking through barriers to get on the same page.
 In my experience, most teens and parents still love each other a great deal and even enjoy the process of working together towards an important goal.